Iron Crown Enterprises: Middle-earth RPG line and expansion

-Rolemaster had grown out of a Middle-earth game, so ICE approached Tolkien Enterprises seeking a license to The Hobbit and The Lord of the Rings, which Tolkien Enterprises granted because no one else had ever asked.
-Tolkien Enterprises signed an exclusive, worldwide license with ICE in 1982, and ICE started the Middle-earth line off with a generic sourcebook that could be used with AD&D or other games, called A Campaign and Adventure Guidebook for Middle-earth (1982).

-The company enjoyed a sudden jump in status when it acquired the license to produce an official fantasy RPG based upon J. R. R. Tolkien's world of Middle-earth, which would come to be known as "Middle-earth Role Playing" (MERP), 1982.
-According to some interpretations, at the time of its publication ICE's Middle-earth Role Playing was the second best selling fantasy RPG after TSR's Dungeons & Dragons.
+Rolemaster had originated from a game set in Middle-earth, so ICE sought a license from Tolkien Enterprises to The Hobbit and The Lord of the Rings, which was granted because nobody had ever asked them for such a license before.
+Tolkien Enterprises granted an exclusive, worldwide license to ICE in 1982, and ICE began the Middle-earth line by publishing the sourcebook A Campaign and Adventure Guidebook for Middle-earth (1982) which could be used with any fantasy role-playing game.
+According to some estimates, at the time of its publication ICE's Middle-earth Role Playing was the second best selling fantasy RPG after TSR's Dungeons & Dragons.

 ICE then added the science fiction RPGs Spacemaster (1985) and Cyberspace (1989) to its line.
 ICE also published a moderately successful space miniatures battle game called Silent Death (1990), based on Spacemaster but with simpler mechanics.
 Silent Death was released in two major editions, with supplemental books and a fair number of paintable lead miniatures.
 ICE also expanded its original Loremaster supplements into a full-blown fantasy world to support Rolemaster, called the Shadow World, supported by dozens of adventures and sourcebooks.
-ICE signed in 1986 a publication contract to take over Hero Games' production and distribution.
-Later with Hero Games staff leaving for other jobs, ICE took over the creative reins of Hero's products.
+In 1986, ICE signed a publication contract to take over Hero Games' production and distribution.
+Later, with Hero Games staff leaving for other jobs, ICE took over the creative reins of Hero's products.

-Iron Crown branched out into the solo gaming books under the Tolkien Quest (later called Middle-earth Quest, 1985-), Sherlock Holmes Solo Mysteries (1987-) and Narnia Solo Games (1988-) book lines.
+Iron Crown branched out into the solo gaming books under the Tolkien Quest (later called Middle-earth Quest, 1985), Sherlock Holmes Solo Mysteries (1987) and Narnia Solo Games (1988) book lines.
 Unknown to ICE at the time, the Middle-earth Quest books violated ICE and Tolkien Enterprises' contract with Tolkien's book publishing licensee, George Allen & Unwin.
-ICE and TE considered the books to be games, and so fall under their license, but the format came too close to being literary books.
+ICE and TE considered the books to be games and under their license, but the format came too close to being literary books.
 ICE was forced to recall and destroy the whole line of books, at devastating cost.
 Meanwhile, ICE sued the Narnia licensor as they turned out to not have the necessary rights to license Narnia to ICE.
 That company went bankrupt from the legal settlement and was unable to pay ICE their damages.
 ICE reached terms in 1988 for a gamebook license with the estate of J.R.R.
 Tolkien and George Allen & Unwin for four new Middle-earth Quest books, beginning with A Spy in Isengard.
 However, the solo game book market was going soft by this time.
 ICE canceled all solo game book lines, with dozens of books still in development.
 Returns were high on the Sherlock Holmes Solo Mysteries line.
 All this brought ICE to near bankruptcy in a "voluntary-type of receivership".